elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-mechanism-of-simple-diffusion-and-how-is-it-driven-by-concentration-gradients.md

 url: /learn/biology/questions/what-is-the-mechanism-of-simple-diffusion-and-how-is-it-driven-by-concentration-gradients
 score: -1.0
 related_article1:
-    id: 167360
+    id: 167357
-    title: How do glycolipids and glycoproteins contribute to cell recognition?
+    title: >-
+        Why do phospholipids spontaneously form bilayers in aqueous environments?
     subject: Biology
-    url: /learn/biology/questions/how-do-glycolipids-and-glycoproteins-contribute-to-cell-recognition
+    url: /learn/biology/questions/why-do-phospholipids-spontaneously-form-bilayers-in-aqueous-environments
 related_article2:
-    id: 167358
+    id: 167367
-    title: How does cholesterol influence the properties of the phospholipid bilayer?
+    title: >-
+        What is turgor pressure and how does it relate to osmosis in plant cells?
     subject: Biology
-    url: /learn/biology/questions/how-does-cholesterol-influence-the-properties-of-the-phospholipid-bilayer
+    url: /learn/biology/questions/what-is-turgor-pressure-and-how-does-it-relate-to-osmosis-in-plant-cells
 related_article3:
-    id: 167366
+    id: 167360
-    title: How does osmosis affect cell volume and what role does the semipermeable membrane play?
+    title: >-
+        How do glycolipids and glycoproteins contribute to cell recognition?
     subject: Biology
-    url: /learn/biology/questions/how-does-osmosis-affect-cell-volume-and-what-role-does-the-semipermeable-membrane-play
+    url: /learn/biology/questions/how-do-glycolipids-and-glycoproteins-contribute-to-cell-recognition
 related_article4:
-    id: 167361
+    id: 167370
-    title: What factors affect the fluidity of cell membranes?
+    title: >-
+        What is osmolarity and how does it impact osmotic pressure and cell function?
     subject: Biology
-    url: /learn/biology/questions/what-factors-affect-the-fluidity-of-cell-membranes
+    url: /learn/biology/questions/what-is-osmolarity-and-how-does-it-impact-osmotic-pressure-and-cell-function
 related_article5:
-    id: 167360
+    id: 167369
+    title: >-
-    title: How do glycolipids and glycoproteins contribute to cell recognition?
+        How do concentration gradients drive diffusion and contribute to cellular processes?
     subject: Biology
-    url: /learn/biology/questions/how-do-glycolipids-and-glycoproteins-contribute-to-cell-recognition
+    url: /learn/biology/questions/how-do-concentration-gradients-drive-diffusion-and-contribute-to-cellular-processes
 ---

 &nbsp;